Why Does Vinegar Clean?

 Sharing is caring!

-Home » Blog » Natural & Non-Toxic » Why Does Vinegar Clean?
+Home » Blog » Natural & Non-Toxic » Why Vinegar is the Ultimate Cleaning Agent You Need in Your Home

 Scientifically speaking, vinegar has acetic acid properties, making it a natural disinfectant.
 This makes it a great cleaning agent for many surfaces, including appliances and bathrooms.
 It’s also a safe product to store in your home and isn’t hazardous to pets or young children.

-If you are curious why vinegar is used for cleaning, this post should satisfy your curiosity.
+If you are curious about why vinegar cleans, this post should satisfy your curiosity.

 What is Vinegar?